The Christmas season can bring lots of happiness – and waste. Local households create and throw out close to 400 tonnes of extra waste at Christmas.

 If your unwanted plastic Christmas tree is in good condition, you might like to give it a new home via Facebook Marketplace, Gumtree, Trading Post, eBay or Freecycle.

-We'll accept Christmas trees in our free weekly pick-up service but hold on to it until you have other bulky items to put out.
+We'll accept real and plastic Christmas trees in our free weekly pick-up service but hold on to it until you have other bulky items to put out.

 Fairy lights, LEDs and other electronics